kosher247/canary_mission/README.md

 # Accessing this data

-Data is present in [canary.json](https://github.com/kosher247/canary_mission/blob/main/canary.json) and is updated weekly.
+Data is present in [canary.json](https://github.com/kosher247/canary_mission/blob/main/canary.json) and is updated bi-weekly.

 # Similar Resources